puppetlabs/puppetdb/documentation/install_via_module.markdown

 [config_with_module]: ./configure.html#playing-nice-with-the-puppetdb-module
 [migrating]: ./migrate.html

+> **Note:** If you are running Puppet Enterprise 3.0 or later, PuppetDB is already installed as part of PE.
+You do not need to install it separately.

 You can install and configure all of PuppetDB's components and prerequisites (including PuppetDB itself, PostgreSQL, firewall rules on RedHat-like systems, and the terminus plugins for your Puppet master) using [the PuppetDB module][module] from the Puppet Forge.